Gonna Fly Now: Variations

 In Rocky II, an alternative version of the song was used, with a children's choir singing the chorus.
-Rocky III included an updated disco influenced arrangement during the training montage on the beach.
+Rocky III included an updated disco-influenced arrangement during the training montage on the beach.
 This recording is however missing from the soundtrack album, the sleeve notes of which say "All music on this album selected by Sylvester Stallone", who instead opted to reprise the original versions of "Reflections" from the first film, and "Gonna Fly Now" and "Conquest" from the second installment.

 Rocky IV was scored by Vince DiCola, who mainly introduced new themes of his own, but "Gonna Fly Now" returned with its composer for later installments.
 In Rocky V, two different versions of the song are played: an instrumental horn version and a different orchestral version.
 In Rocky Balboa, a slightly different version of the song used more trumpets and different vocal tones.
 The soundtrack for that film also includes a vocal remix performed by Natalie Wilde.
 Creed samples the first few notes of the track during the film's last fight, as does its sequel, Creed II.

 17th-century origin of Rocky theme

-Bill Conti's iconic dual introductory trumpet piece for the Rocky character (and the opening of Gonna Fly Now) was directly transferred from an anonymous 17th-century sonatina written for use in the Italian royal dinner court.
-Conti's Rocky trumpet pieces are easily identifiable from the 17th-century Three Sonatinas for 2 Clarini released by Warner Records' Nonesuch label, on the 1966 album The Art of the Baroque Trumpet (see track 1).
+Conti's iconic dual introductory trumpet piece for the "Rocky" character (and the opening of "Gonna Fly Now") was directly transferred from an anonymous 17th-century sonatina written for use in the Italian royal dinner court.
+Conti's Rocky trumpet pieces are easily identifiable from the 17th-century "Three Sonatinas for 2 Clarini" released by Warner Records' Nonesuch label, on the 1966 album The Art of the Baroque Trumpet (see track 1).